Sevinj Vagifgizi: Arrest

 On the night of November 20–21, the editor-in-chief of Abzas Media Sevinj Vagifgizi returned to Azerbaijan from Istanbul, knowing that she would be arrested.
 She was detained by police at Heydar Aliyev International Airport.
 On the same day, a search was carried out in her apartment.
 Lawyer Elchin Sadigov, who defended the rights of Sevinj Vagifgizi, stated that no illegal items were found during the search.
 However, a criminal case was opened against her under Article 206.3.2 of the Criminal Code (smuggling – committed by a group of persons by prior conspiracy).
 On November 21, Sevinj Vagifgizi was sentenced by the Khatai District Court to 3 months and 29 days of pre-trial detention.

+On June 20, 2025, the court sentenced her to nine years of imprisonment.
+Appeals were rejected, and the sentence was upheld.

+International reaction

-International human rights organizations such as Amnesty International, Human Rights Watch (HRW), Reporters Without Borders (RSF), Committee to Protect Journalists (CPJ), the European Federation of Journalists, the Norwegian Helsinki Committee, the Steering Committee of the Civil Society Forum of the Eastern Partnership and Freedom Now, as well as the US State Department condemned the arrest of Sevinj Vagifgyzy.
+International human rights organizations such as Amnesty International, Human Rights Watch (HRW), Reporters Without Borders (RSF), Committee to Protect Journalists (CPJ), the European Federation of Journalists, the Norwegian Helsinki Committee, the Steering Committee of the Civil Society Forum of the Eastern Partnership and Freedom Now, as well as the US State Department condemned the arrest of Sevinj Vagifgizi.
 They called on the Azerbaijani authorities to immediately release her.